Although Derek Morton dislikes personal publicity, some details have been extracted for NZ On Screen.

-He wrote and directed for Sunday night 60s staple Looking at New Zealand, and was the key creative behind children’s show Kid Set.
-Morton sidestepped reluctance from head office over making drama by helming two-hour bank robber story Cereal, to screen across the six episodes of Kid Set's second season.
+He wrote and directed for Sunday night 60s staple Looking at New Zealand, — including this episode on Stewart Island — and was the key creative behind children’s show Kid Set.
+He sidestepped reluctance from head office to the concept of making drama by helming two-hour bank robber story Cereal, and screening it across six episodes of Kid Set's second season.
 In 1970 Kid Set won a Feltex Television Award for Best Specialty Programme.

 In 1971 he was asked to set up a screen production course at Wellington Polytechnic's School of Design (now Massey University).
-Later he tutored part time — his students included Fane Flaws and production designer Joe Bleakley.
+Later he tutored part-time — his students included Fane Flaws and production designer Joe Bleakley.
 Morton was also helping out on a number of films made by his Blerta mates, and shooting early Gibson Group drama Old Man’s Story.

-Morton also wrote the first draft of comedy Carry Me Back, from a Joy Cowley story — it was Morton who introduced the memorable scene where Grant Tilly finally faces up to his dead father, now wrapped in a blanket.
+Morton also wrote the first draft of comedy Carry Me Back, from a Joy Cowley story.
+It was Morton who introduced the memorable scene where Grant Tilly finally faces up to his dead father, now wrapped in a blanket.
 In 1985 he was asked to direct testosterone-packed feature film Wild Horses — "which, after rewrites, a change of producer, consequent loss of some crew, then unique management, was eventually finished by the producer in a manner not bearing much resemblance to the original intention".

 Derek Morton has been a longtime deep sea diver, and lifetime member of the Upper Tasman Street Village Band, Circus, Light Show and Demolition Squad.
 He has never worked as a cowboy or taxi driver.

-Profile updated on 5 October 2020
+Profile updated on 13 May 2021

 Chris, then in his early 20s, together with Brian Bell and Douglas Drury, established a scheme to get drama up and running, based initially on a series of actors’ workshops.
-There had been a few earlier drama productions, sometimes clumsy and stodgy, but with fresh vision and energy amongst the small TV staff all seemed new, happening for the first time.
+There had been a few earlier drama productions, sometimes clumsy and stodgy, but with fresh vision and energy amongst the small TV staff, all seemed new, happening for the first time.
 Lively innovations in documentaries, studio music shows and current affairs— all could take off and fly.

 The esprit de corps was strong.
 Camera, editing, and staging people, plus writers, directors, producers and actors, felt enlivened by possible screen breakouts.
-Many of them were later to become major contributors to screen production elsewhere.
+Many were later to become major contributors to screen production elsewhere.

-Confined by a shorter leash, many of the most active and capable production people on staff gave up, and headed to more fertile environments, where, arriving with the same enthusiasm they'd brought to WNTV-1 years before, they soon flourished and created good stuff, mostly in Australia.
+Confined by a shorter leash, many of the most active and capable production people on staff gave up and headed to more fertile environments, where, arriving with the same enthusiasm they'd brought to WNTV-1 years before, they soon flourished and created good stuff, mostly in Australia.
 David Stevens, John Barningham and Des Monaghan, for example, all had considerable input into major TV drama and film — as did Chris Thomson.

 Profile sources include